-Awakening with a headache may be associated with sleep apnea.
+Awakening with a headache may be a sign a person has sleep apnea.
 In sleep apnea, tissues such as tonsils block airflow through the upper airway.
 This causes the blood oxygen level to fall.
 A person ultimately arouses briefly to take some deep breaths that restore the blood oxygen level to normal.
-Sleep apnea-related headaches are usually felt in the front of the head above the eyebrows, tend to be dull in character, and may last for at least one to two hours after awakening, and have no other symptoms (e.g., nausea) that typically occur with migraine or other type of nocturnal headaches.
+Sleep apnea-related headaches are usually felt in the front of the head above the eyebrows, tend to be dull and may last for at least 1 to 2 hours after awakening, and have no other symptoms (e.g., nausea) that typically occur with migraine or other type of nocturnal headaches.

-REM sleep may help developing brains mature.
-Premature babies have 75 per cent REM sleep, which is 10 per cent more REM sleep than full-term babies have
+Rapid eye movement (REM) sleep may help developing brains mature.
+Premature babies have 75% REM sleep, which is 10% more REM sleep than full-term babies have.

 Insomnia is nearly twice as common in women than in men.

 In the military, special glasses have been used to help soldiers remain awake for up to 36 hours.
 Tiny optical fibers embedded in the glasses project a ring of bright white light around the edge of soldiers' retinas.
-The light mimics sunrise, thereby biologically fooling the soldiers's body into thinking it is morning.
+The light mimics sunrise, thereby biologically fooling a soldier's body into thinking it is morning.

 The number of road accidents fall when daylight savings time ends.